usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-basic-false-positives-intro/step2/info.md

 &#127919; In this step you will ...

 * Inspect logs of USP Core Waap
-* Reconfigure Core Waap instance
+* Reconfigure the Core Waap instance
-* Check logs to verify false positive is gone
+* Check logs to verify false positive are gone

 ### Inspect USP Core Waap logs